 Please contact me on 0417 997 016 for an individual session – if you’d like to STILL be part of this group 🙂 This introductory session is necessary for you to ask questions, tell me about things that are outside of usual group content and for us both to come to a decision about whether the group is the right thing for you.

-A small core group of no more than 5 lovely, gentle respectful participants WELCOME NEW people to join 🙂
+A small core group of no more than 5 lovely, gentle respectful participants will WELCOME you 🙂

 Please let as many people you know see / hear about this.
 You never know how many people are suffering in silence.